How to Utilize the Outputs of Functions

 q_phi = quantile(saved_params, 0.4)[:phi]40% of posterior samples of phi[i,j] are less than q_phi[i,j].

-To get posterior samples or posterior descriptive statistics of a specific object, we need to know which struct contains the object as a field.
-Section Notations organizes which structs contain the object.
+To get posterior samples or posterior descriptive statistics of a specific object, you need to know which struct contains the object as a field.
+The Notations section organizes which structs contain the object.